Haripriya866/user-management/README.md

     Backend:

-        The backend uses Express.js for setting up APIs and CORS for cross-origin resource sharing. axios is used for making HTTP requests.
+        The backend uses Express.js to set up APIs and CORS to share cross-origin resources. axios is used for making HTTP requests.

 * Running the Application: